Aarif123456/image_repository_api/README.md

     2. UserManagement/register.php --> /api/UserManagement/register
     3. Parameter list:
         Accepts POST variable: firstName, lastName, email, password, admin(optional)
-    4. Output: {error: boolean, message: string}
+    4. Output: {error: boolean, message: string, id?: number }
         Error tells us if the registration was successful and the message is a user friendly message.
+If user was created we also return the user's Id

 </details>